3-2-1 Rib Method – A Comprehensive Guide

 Vindulge Rib Recipe Highlights

-• This method works on any type of smoker from an electric smoker, offsets, Big Green Egg, or even a pellet smoker.
+• This method works on any type of smoker, from an electric smoker, offsets, Big Green Egg, or even a pellet smoker.

 • It’s the best way for your first time smoking ribs because you can easily adjust the ratio to your preferred flavor.
+The goal is tender ribs.

 • It’s best to use spare ribs or St. Louis Cut ribs for this recipe.
 We also have a guide for smoked baby back ribs too.

-Sean and I came from two different worlds of Smoked Ribs.
-I used to like finger-licking juicy, fall-off-the-bone ribs and drowning in sauce.
-He liked them just tender enough to bite, but not fall off the bone like barbecue competitions.
+I used to like finger-licking juicy, fall off the bone tender ribs and drowning in sauce.
+My husband liked them just tender enough to bite, but not fall off the bone.
 When done correctly this 3-2-1 rib method will achieve the perfect ribs based on how you like them.

 What is the 3-2-1 Method for Smoking Ribs

-• 3 – The first stage you smoke at a low heat, unwrapped for 3 hours.
+• 3 – The first stage you smoke at a low heat, unwrapped, for 3 hours.

 • 1 – The last hour you smoke, unwrapped, and typically add some kind of sauce or glaze for finishing flavor.